Algorithms for Biological Networks

 Not all topics discussed in these primers will be used extensively in the course, but if you find yourself severely lacking in a certain area it may be wise to look up additional texts.

-After the course, you will write a short research proposal (e.g. for an MSc student) on the application of one or more of the algorithms discussed during the course to a problem you encounter in your own research.
+After the course, for an additional 1.5 EC you can write a short research proposal (e.g. for an MSc student) on the application of one or more of the algorithms discussed during the course to a problem you encounter in your own research.
 The proposal should clearly state the background, the motivation, the problem statement and a proposed solution.
 Most importantly, it should be realistic, i.e. not require many years of work, large investments or magic to finish.
 You can discuss your idea for the proposal with the lecturers during the course.
 An example proposal (by Peter van Nes) and a set of guidelines are available for download.

 Alternatively, you can apply one of the methods discussed in the course to a dataset or network in your own research.
 In this case, you should write a report in which you clearly introduce the background of your work, describe the data and network involved and the approach you take, discuss results and give conclusions.